 One of the biggest expenses many Dashers will have to incur are the costs associated with driving a car.
 This will not affect those who are on foot, bike, or scooter.

-Lastly, you will have to cover any parking costs associated with your delivery.
-DoorDash’s new model promises to account for that as best as possible.
+Lastly, you may have to cover any parking costs associated with your delivery.
+DoorDash does not reimburse for parking fees, tolls or tickets.

-There are several factors about DoorDash that makes it appealing to people.
+There are several factors about DoorDash that make it appealing to people.
 Here are some of the top ones.

 For example, if you’re leaving work, try to do deliveries that are already heading towards your house.
 This essentially helps you monetize your commute.

-Quick payments: Unlike with a traditional job where you have to wait two weeks to get paid or other contract work where it could take 30 days to receive payment, DoorDash pays you every week.
-This means you can have a steady flow of extra cash or collect it sooner if a sudden payment is due.make dashing your new side gig with doordash
+- Quick payments: Unlike with a traditional job where you have to wait two weeks to get paid or other contract work where it could take 30 days to receive payment, DoorDash pays you every week.
+This means you can have a steady flow of extra cash or collect it sooner if a sudden payment is due.

 While there are a number of positives to being a Dasher, there are some downsides to consider.